Vitamin B9 (Folic acid, Folate)

 Adds brightness to skin, Exfoliates dead skin from body, Lightens the skin tone, Nourishes with a soft, supple and a glowing skin

-Gives glowing and flawless skin, NA
+Gives glowing and flawless skin

 Hair Care